JackPGreen/hazelcast-simulator/README.md

 ```

 ## Measuring Jitter
-To measure jitter caused by the OS/JVM it is possible to activate a Jitter thread using:
+To measure jitter caused by the OS/ JVM, it is possible to activate a Jitter thread using:
 ```
 class=example.MyTest
 threadCount=10